Pillars of Hercules: Sir Francis Bacon's Novum Organum

+Statue of the pillars of Hercules in Ceuta

+The Spanish enclave in the extreme north of the African continent, the town of Ceuta is home to a modern-day statue called "The Pillars of Hercules" (Spanish: Columnas de Hércules).

+The statue consists of two huge bronze pillars, which are held apart by Hercules.
+The statue was made by Ceuta artist Ginés Serrán-Pagán.

 In architecture

 On the Spanish coast at Los Barrios are Torres de Hercules which are twin towers that were inspired by the Pillars of Hercules.
 These towers were the tallest in Andalusia until Cajasol Tower was completed in Seville in 2015.

 In the southern wall of the National Autonomous University of Mexico's Central Library, the mural Historical Representation of Culture, created by the artist Juan O'Gorman, portrays a depiction of the Pillars of Hercules as an allusion to the colonial past of Mexico and the house of Charles V.

-Coat of arms of Spain
+Coat of arms

 The Pillars appear as supporters of the coat of arms of Spain, originating in the impresa of Spain's sixteenth century king Charles I, who was also the Holy Roman Emperor as Charles V. It was an idea of the Italian humanist Luigi Marliano.
 It bears the motto Plus Ultra, Latin for further beyond, implying that the pillars were a gateway.
 This was modified from the phrase Nec plus ultra, Nothing more beyond after the discovery of the Americas, which laid to rest the idea of the Pillars of Hercules as the westernmost extremity of the inhabitable world which had prevailed since Antiquity.